Covid-19 Restrictions Wedding Ceremony

 Again, being determined to get married, they asked myself (videographer) plus the photographer to act as witnesses plus film and photography the brief ceremony for them.
 Of course we both agreed to be a part of this unique situation and as to not tempt fate they brought the wedding forward two weeks to the 4th of April.

 With much back and forth Adam finally got permission from the Brisbane City Council to make this ceremony happen.
-Next hurdle was the weather, it was forecast to storm on Saturday afternoon around the same time as the ceremony, but rain, hail or storm they were not going to postpone or cancel.
+Next hurdle was the weather, it was forecast to storm on Saturday afternoon around the same time as the ceremony, but rain, hail or storm they were not going to postpone or cancel due to Covid-19.
 And as fortune favoured the brave the rain held off and we were greeted with lovely overcast conditions (great for photos and video).
 Although there were some unwanted pesky guests in the form of mosquitos, a quick spray of repellant to care of them.

 Just after 3pm, the beautiful bride made her way along the rainforest path to Adam awaiting in the rotunda, months of planning followed by weeks and days of replanning had finally come to fruition.
 The ceremony was performed in front of myself plus the photographer as well as many other joggers and bike riders who passed the rotunda, some even wishing them the best as they strolled by.